11 Day Fully Escorted Battlefield Tour

 - Services of a local english speaking guide throughout the tour.

 - All entrance fees as per the itinerary.

 - Gratuities for both your local guide and coach driver

 - Boronia Travel Centre tour cap, ticket wallet and luggage tags

 - Tour reference book with plenty of maps and relevant information

 - *Prices are per person twin share.
 Land package only.

-- Single Supplements available at $1,250.
+- Single Supplements.
 If you are willing to share a room please contact us and we will note the details and will contact you if we can match you with a suitable person.